quantnetwork/blockchain-developer-exercises-foundations/Exercise7.md

 2. Status: Overledger responses regarding blocks and transactions come with a status.
 Due to some DLTs having probabilistic finality of transactions/blocks and other DLTs having deterministic finality of transaction/blocks, the status object is used to indicate to the developer when the requested data is assumed to be final (therefore status.value = “SUCCESSFUL”) or not (therefore status.value=“PENDING”).

-3. Transaction = The requested transaction data in standardised and nativeData formats.
+3. TransactionId: The id of the submitted signed transaction in the DLT native data format.
+This is the transaction id required for the OVL transaction Search APIs.

+4. OverledgerTransactionId: An overledger specific transaction id used for tracking a transaction status and for linking transactions to a particular client created decentralised application.

 For parameter by parameter descriptions see the [documentation](https://docs.overledger.io/#operation/executePreparedRequestTransaction).